|PDF Download 2018|

 The German language college staff are aware that the students are on holiday and will do all they can to help students enjoy their German experience, both in and outside the classroom.

-Students live and study on site.
 The college offers great on site facilities including 40 spacious classrooms, a book store, a restaurant and cafeteria and a private garden for relaxing after classes.
 It is well located in Berlin (in the old Eastern Section) and offers host family, on site accommodation or two Hostel options.
 The on site accommodation is very popular and makes the school very busy year round, doubly so in the summer months ~ so please book early!

 In total there are 40 lessons over 2 weeks (unless a day is lost to a public holiday).
 This is equal to a term of contact lessons at your school in the UK.
 Small classes, native speakers, interesting material and a pleasant learning atmosphere all contribute to the learning process.
 The emphasis is on the active use of language in real situations.